 If any cultural, religious, or other family customs impact how the funeral or memorial service is held, these details will also be discussed in the arrangement conference.
 The price for service will also be discussed and agreed upon.
 Your chosen funeral home and cremations care team in Rochester, NY will also begin efforts to personalize services by learning more about the deceased and who they were in life.
 They will coordinate the display of any photos, favorite items, or other important memorabilia that can improve the personal nature of the service.

 Contact Friends and Family

 Rochester Cremation is a full-service provider serving local families in the community.
-When you need funeral home and cremations support in Rochester, NY, call on us for help.
+When you need funeral home and cremations support in Rochester, NY, call on us for help with pre planning.
 We’re located at 4044 W Henrietta Rd Rochester, NY 14623.
 Contact us day or night at (585) 359-2300 for help in your moment of need.

 Funeral & Cremation FAQs